Xiuhtezcatl Martinez: Climate change lawsuits

-In 2015, Martinez and 21 other youths filed a lawsuit against the US Federal government, Juliana et al. v United States et al. They argue that the federal government is denying their constitutional right to life, liberty and property by ignoring climate change.
-The plaintiffs also included parties from the fossil fuel industry as defendants in the lawsuit, but said parties were removed as defendants during pre-trial proceedings.
-The plaintiffs range in age from 9 to 20 and ten of the children have either Black or Indigenous backgrounds.
-The lawsuit was launched while Obama was still in office, but in 2017 the plaintiffs substituted Trump's name for that of the former president.
+In 2015, Martinez and 21 other youths filed a lawsuit against the US Federal government, Juliana et al. v United States et al..
+They argued that the federal government was denying their constitutional right to life, liberty and property by ignoring climate change.
+The plaintiffs originally included parties from the fossil fuel industry as defendants in the lawsuit but they were removed during pre-trial proceedings.
+The plaintiffs ranged in age from 9 to 20 and 10 of the children have either Black or Indigenous backgrounds.
+After years of legal wrangling, on May 1, 2024, the lawsuit was dismissed.